 Features Comparison Matrix

-There are many new Document Oriented Databases Out there.
-Here is a quick high-level comparison of features of five of these newer technologies that were compared when creating the prototype concepts discussed int he blog post – When moving to the cloud, consider changing your discovery approach
+There are many new Document Oriented Databases out there to choose from for managing your documents.
+Here is a quick high-level comparison of features of five of these newer technologies that were compared when creating the prototype concepts discussed in the previous blog post: When moving to the cloud, consider changing your discovery approach

 |Scale Horizontally||Non-RAC on AWS||Yes||Yes||Yes||Yes|